tulXoro/console_simon_says/README.md

 # Description
-This is a simple application that mimicks a typing test in most websites.
+This is a simple application that mimicks the game [Simon](https://en.wikipedia.org/wiki/Simon_(game)).
 I built this to primarily help children and teens learn about the fundamentals of programming.

 # Usage
 You may use this project however you see fit.